Voultapher/sort-research-rs/writeup/unreasonable/text.md

 Plotting throughput on the Y axis derived from the time to sort N values as shown on the X axis in log steps.
 A value of ~145 million elements per second at input length 1_000 (10^3 or 1e3) implies that it took a median of ~6.9us to sort the 1_000 elements.

-These are cold and not hot benchmarks, L1i - but not L1d - and the branch-target-buffer (BTB) are flushed before each measurement.
+These are cold and not hot benchmarks; L1i - but not L1d - and the branch-target-buffer (BTB) are flushed before each measurement.
 The input is random for each iteration.
 This measures one-off calls to sort as part of a larger program and not throughput in the classical sense as typical hot micro-benchmarks would.
 The differences between hot and cold benchmarks is negligible past an input length of 1e3.

 Measured throughput starts low as L1i, BTB and uop cache misses dominate as well as the cost of memory allocation.
-For larger inputs fixed costs are amortized and caches are hot and throughput increases.
+For larger inputs fixed costs are amortized and caches are hot so throughput increases.

 Of the 64KB L1d, 512KB L2 and 32MB L3 caches, accessible by the single thread doing the computation in the benchmark, the L3 is the biggest and slowest, with a latency of ~47 cycles.
 Given an average ~32.7 cycles per element at a throughput of 150 million elements per second, the CPU clearly can't wait to compute each value individually and then fetch the next one.
 Modern CPUs are pipelined, which means they fetch data and instructions before they are needed and attempt to hide latency by being ahead *enough* to never have to wait for them.
 Ideally the CPU would like to know that it has to process element XN and then fill the time it has to wait for XN with processing X0, X1, X2 ...
 XN-1.

 At the very minimum the sort function will have to read the data in `v` once into registers to process it and then write it back.
 With a single-threaded L3 read and write bandwidth of ~122GB/s this puts an upper limit on the possible throughput for L3 sized inputs at 0.6 cycles per element.
-The data access pattern in `for elem in v.iter()` and `v[offset..offset + count].fill(elem);` is a linear scan that is easy to predict, prefetch, pipeline and batch.
+The data access pattern in `for elem in v.iter()` and `v[offset..offset + count].fill(elem);` is a linear scan that is easy to predict, prefetch, pipeline, and batch.

 Since the implementation is spending ~32 cycles longer than absolutely necessary per element, it is either compute bound or doing other memory accesses that are hidden by abstraction.